-- 3. If event is internal and its tag value is the same as the recently scheduled internal event tag, BEGIN /\ a job finish event \/ - a.
-Allocate PE Share of all Gridlets processed so far - b.
-Update finished Gridlet's PE and Wall clock time parameters and send it back to the broker - c.
-Remove finished Gridlet from the Execution\Set and add to Finished\Set - d.
+- If event is internal and its tag value is the same as the recently scheduled internal event tag, BEGIN /\a job finish event\/ - a.
+Allocate PE Share for Gridlets Processed so far - Update finished Gridlet's PE and Wall clock time parameters and send it back to the broker - Remove finished Gridlet from the Execution\Set and add to Finished\Set - d.
 Forecast completion time of all Gridlets in Execution\Set - e.
-Schedule an event to be delivered at the smallest completion time

-4. Repeat the above steps until the end of simulation event is received
+Schedule an event to be delivered at the smallest completion time - END - 4.
+Repeat the above steps until the end of simulation event is received

-Figure 1.7: An event handler for simulating time-shared resource scheduling.
+Figure 7.
+An event handler for simulating time-shared resource scheduling.